sirkon/mad/testdata/metric.md

 GROUP BY version
 ```

-* for country no matter the version
+* per country no matter the version
 ```sql
 SELECT
     $Date AS date,